ORC-1/FEnd/README.md

 *Easy to use and Works with no external dependecies.

 To use, simply <br />
-1.clone this repository to your parent django project folder <br />
+1. clone this repository to your parent django project folder <br />
-2.issue python fend.py (desired template name)  <br />
+2. issue python fend.py (desired template name)
 E.g:
 python fend.py login
 ![Screenshot](blur_instruction.PNG)